Formula One drivers from France: Current drivers

-In the 2025 Formula One season there are three French drivers.
+In the 2026 Formula One World Championship, there are three French drivers.

 Pierre Gasly made his debut for Scuderia Toro Rosso at the 2017 Malaysian Grand Prix.
 He was then promoted to Red Bull Racing for 2019 after Daniel Ricciardo left the team, before being demoted back to Toro Rosso mid-season.
 At the 2020 Italian Grand Prix, Gasly became the first French driver to win an F1 race since Olivier Panis in 1996.
+He is the most recent French podium finisher, achieving third at the 2026 Monaco Grand Prix.

 Esteban Ocon made his debut at the 2016 Belgian Grand Prix.
-As of 2024 he is the most recent race winner, having won the 2021 Hungarian Grand Prix.
+He is the most recent French race winner, having won the 2021 Hungarian Grand Prix.

 Isack Hadjar made his debut for Racing Bulls in the season.
+He was then promoted to Red Bull Racing for 2026 after Yuki Tsunoda was relegated to a test and reserve driver role for Red Bull.